WilberforceZinhanzva/ubuntu-bounty-agent-crm/PROMPTS.md

 Make sure the code does not have errors and it will not crush under heavy loads .
 Check the code over 100 times and make sure it will not have errors or crush ever .
 All entries should be empty .

+# Database Connection
+    - I am deploying the app on vercel
+    - I have a neon postgres database on vercel that I want to use to store my data
+    - Use the .env file to connect to the database
+    - Create for me the scripts I need to create the database and tables required for the application.